nvim-telekasten/telekasten.nvim/README.md

     -- UUID separator
     uuid_sep = "-",

+    -- replaces spaces in title with uuid_sep when used in filename filename_replace_spaces = false,

     -- following a link to a non-existing note will create it follow_creates_nonexisting = true,
     dailies_create_nonexisting = true,